 Consequently, manufacturers face delays and downtimes which in return increases cost.
 To give an example: A minute of downtime costs up to $22,000 in the automotive industry.

 By connecting AR and IoT, businesses feed real-time information into step-by-step guides and make data visible directly at the machine.
-Using Work Augmentation on mobile devices or smart glasses, frontline workers can identify and solve problems quicker as relevant information is visualized in their field of view.
-In addition, an integrated support tool allows them to collaborate remotely with experts.
+Using Work Augmentation solutions on mobile devices or smart glasses, frontline workers can identify and solve problems quicker as relevant information is visualized in their field of view.
+In addition, an integrated remote support tool allows them to collaborate with experts.

 Although emerging technologies are often discussed as a potential threat to people’s jobs, only 6% of European and US companies expect their workforce to shrink over the next years as a result of automation and AI.